School Board Policy 417 -

 REvised: june 9, 2014

-The school board recognizes that chemical use and abuse constitutes a grave threat to the physical and mental well-being of students and employees and significantly impedes the learning process.
+The School Board recognizes that chemical use and abuse constitutes a grave threat to the physical and mental well-being of students and employees and significantly impedes the learning process.
 Chemical use and abuse also creates significant problems for society in general.
+The School board believes that the public school has a role in education, intervention, and prevention of chemical use and abuse.
 The purpose of this policy is to assist the school district in its goal to prevent chemical use and abuse by providing procedures for education and intervention.

 II.
 General Statement of Policy

-Use of controlled substances, toxic substances, and alcohol is prohibited in the school setting in accordance with school district policies with respect to a chemical-free workplace/chemical-free school.
+A. Use of controlled substances, medical cannabis, toxic substances, and alcohol is prohibited in the school setting in accordance with school district policies with respect to a chemical-free workplace/chemical-free school.

-C. It will be the responsibility of the superintendent, with the advice of the school board, to establish a school and community advisory team to address chemical abuse problems in the district.
+D. The superintendent, with the advice of the School Board, shall be responsible for establishing a school and community advisory team to address chemical abuse problems in the district.

 A. "Chemical abuse" means use of any psychoactive or mood-altering chemical substance, without compelling medical reason, in a manner that induces mental, emotional, or physical impairment and causes socially dysfunctional or socially disordering behavior, to the extent that the student's normal function in academic, school, or social activities is chronically impaired.

-B. "Chemicals" includes but is not limited to alcohol, toxic substances, and controlled substances as defined in the school district's Chemical-Free Workplace/Chemical-Free School policy.=
+B. "Chemicals" includes but is not limited to alcohol, toxic substances, medical cannabis, and controlled substances as defined in the school district's Drug-Free Workplace/Drug-Free School policy.

 C. “Use” includes to sell, buy, manufacture, distribute, dispense, use, or be under the influence of alcohol and/or controlled substances, whether or not for the purpose of receiving remuneration.